|

 parts it comes out to an average of 20 minutes per piece.
 A tower clock can range

-from just over 100 parts to over 500 with a typical movement in the range of 250.
-Do
+from just under 100 parts to over 500 with a typical movement in the range of 250.

 Click on the picture to go to a